FAQS

 What is the cancellation policy?

-2. There will be no refund if you cancel less than 24 hours before the start of the activity.
+• No refund will be given if you cancel less than 24 hours before the start of the activity.

-Exceptionally, 100% of your booking will be refunded in the following cases:
+In exceptional circumstances, 100% of your booking fee will be refunded in the following cases:

-• The minimum of 2 people to carry out the tour is not reached.
+• The minimum number of participants required for the tour is not reached.

-• Weather warnings or emergency declarations from the Government of the Canary Islands or AEMET.
+• Weather warnings or alerts, or emergency declarations issued by the Canary Islands Government or AEMET (State Meteorological Agency)

 Are there any environmental rules and recommendations?

-Remember that all our actions have an impact.
+Remember that all our actions have an impact and a carbon footprint.
 Therefore, in order to care for and protect the environment we visit, we kindly ask you to follow these instructions:

 1. Always respect the specific regulations that may exist in a particular area.
 Special attention in Natural Parks and Nature Reserves.